- Who are we?

 NOTE: The EXCEPTION on who can participate in our courses, is that we welcome 'regular' school students to join with our homeschoolers in our special Summer Enrichment Online classes.

-On February 1, registration will be open for the 2023-2024 school year, for both our Summer Enrichment Online classes, and for our AP Online and Honors classes (tuition payments can be made online for our *school-year* classes starting on February 1, 2023-- the online store will be updated for all summer classes by February 1, 2023 also).
+On February 1, registration opened for the 2023-2024 school year, for both our Summer Enrichment Online classes, and for our AP Online and Honors classes (tuition payments can be made online for our *school-year* classes starting on February 1, 2023-- the online store will be updated for all summer classes by February 1, 2023 also).
 Courses accept students based on rolling admission, so some will fill up as soon as May or June, while others may accept students up through the start of the school year.
 To apply for AP Online or Honors courses, apply directly through each individual teacher by following the directions in the course description; admittance requirements for each course varies.
 Once a student has been accepted into a course, the student should submit payment for the course through our secure online store, or via check (we also have a payment plan).
 NOTE: a couple of classes do *not* have a specific application-- if you meet the criteria set by the teacher, just pay tuition and you're in.

 Our Summer Enrichment Online classes do NOT have specific applications-- interested families will simply pay online through our Online Store for these classes-- the online store is updated right now!
 We will then send each teacher an updated listing of enrolled students, and teachers will then contact both students and parents with further information on getting ready for the class and within a week of the class start date full info on how to log-in to the class website.